 I asked for a refresher before we set off, just in case.
 And when we were “reminded” how to navigate using peddles inside the kayak, I was 100% sure we had never had this experience before.
 Maybe we should have booked one of their beginner tours instead of getting a rental?
 Too late now.

 We set off slowly, laughing hysterically while we tried to get used to this watercraft that was very much not the same as a canoe.
 Buddy decided to take off his flip-flops and lost one of the peddles for a good five minutes, while I somehow used my paddle to prevent us from moving forward.
-Luckily, our laughter must have kept us from hearing any chuckles coming from the still-nearby shore.
+Luckily, our laughter must have kept us from hearing any chuckles coming from the still-nearby shore of the Terra Nova National Park Visitor’s Center.

 Into the Vast, Deep Blue

-It took me at least an hour before I got the hang of paddling.
+It took me at least an hour before I got the hang of paddling in the ocean.
 (Or at least stopped slowing us down).
 But thankfully – once he got his feet back on the peddles – Buddy was able to navigate and power us.
 While I tried my hardest to figure out how to be more effective, he got a great arm workout paddling into the wind and across the fjord to another beachy area.

-When we eventually stopped to admire the fjords and mountains around us, it became immediately apparent that we were all alone.
+When we eventually stopped to admire the fjords and mountains around us in Terra Nova, it became immediately apparent that we were all alone.
 It was just us in this small sliver of plastic in the middle of a huge body of water.
 I felt intimidated by the vastness, but in a way, also embraced by it.

 It was easy to understand why people fall so in love with kayaking.
 I felt like I was in the water.
 Yet I was able to stay mostly dry (when I wasn’t accidentally splashing myself).
 And when I did finally figure out how to paddle semi-correctly, it felt like a type of meditation.
 My mind was focused only on how my paddle hit the water and the beauty that rippled out from that point.